tpremoli/ADMIRE-DL/README.md

 This is the repository for the deep learning portion of the Alzheimer's Disease MRI Identification, Recognition, & Evaluation project.
 This project aims to create a deep learning model that can accurately classify Alzheimer's Disease using MRI scans.
 This is done by using a deep learning model to classify the scans.

 This project uses the [Alzheimer’s Disease Neuroimaging Initiative (ADNI) dataset](https://adni.loni.usc.edu/), which contains MRI scans of patients with Alzheimer's Disease and healthy controls.
-The [OASIS-1](https://www.oasis-brains.org/) dataset is also used for testing purposes.
+The [OASIS-1](https://www.oasis-brains.org/) dataset can be used for testing purposes.

 In terms of implementation, this project uses the [Keras](https://keras.io/) deep learning library, and the [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki) image processing library.